HomeNewsTips5 mistakes that can stall the growth of young entrepreneurs; learn how to...

 2) Underestimating digital marketing

 An online presence is considered essential.
-Ignoring visibility strategies on social media can cause good products or services to go unnoticed.
+Ignoring visibility strategies on social networks can cause good products or services to go unnoticed.
 Investing in digital marketing is a competitive advantage that can attract and retain customers.

 3) Disregarding networking